 Tátil is the Brazilian design consultancy behind the branding for the Rio 2016 Olympic and Paralympic Games.
-We speak to creative director Fred Gelli about his sculptural logo forms, why it’s important to bring brands to life and where he finds his inspiration.
+We speak to creative director Fred Gelli about his sculptural logo forms, why

 The Government is looking to put together a creative framework of up to 20 suppliers, which can be made up of individual consultancies or consortium teams.

 The announcement signals its greater focus on making use of virtual and augmented reality.

 From a new retail beauty space for Marie Claire, to an increase in uptake of creative subjects at university level, we round up the important design news from the last

 Robert Maude and Sarah Davies have designed the stamps to mark the 300th anniversary of the artist and landscape gardener’s birth.

 Research from UCAS showing this year’s university acceptance figures reveals that the number of students taking on art and design has increased since last year.

 Following the success of The Cornershop two years ago, the felt artist has launched a crowdfunding campaign to launch a similar concept in New York.